I don’t know anybody who really gets excited about talking about grease, do you?

 11. If a used tractor has a lot of grease around the zerks, is that okay?

 Actually, if you’re shopping for a used tractor and the zerks have has a lot of grease around them, that’s a good thing.
-It means the person who owned the tractor knew how to use a grease gun and kept the thing greased.
+It means the person who owned the machine knew how to use a tractor grease gun and kept the thing greased.
 Maybe maybe overdid it a little bit, but then again, I I’m not sure you can really over-grease a tractor.
 If everything is dry and it’s all clean and you have no evidence that they’ve ever greased a tractor, that’s bad.

 12. What sort of grease gun should I use?